davidstrauss/desktop-configuration/README.md

 When there's an issue, we can narrow the problem down to an individual component or connection.

+* Test that the standard PIN counter hasn't been exhausted.
+It's the first number returned here:

+        gpg2 --card-status|grep "PIN retry counter"

+  * If the standard PIN counter has been exhausted, it's possible to unblock (using `gpg2 --card-edit` with `passwd`) as long as the third number wasn't also zero.

-* Test the connection between GPG and the smart card.
-The following should prompt for the PIN and succeed:
+* Test the GPG-to-smart card connection and key trust.
+The following should prompt for the regular PIN and succeed:

        echo "test" | gpg2 --sign --armor --local-user $FINGERPRINT